Dave’s Killer Bread: Science on complex carbs, inflammation

 Absence of preservatives

 One distinct advantage of Dave’s killer bread nutrition is what is missing.
 The bread is free from artificial preservatives like calcium propionate and sodium benzoate.
-Emerging research suggests these common additives may disrupt metabolic parameters, including insulin sensitivity and lipid profiles, in animal models.[3]
-By using organic cultured wheat flour and vinegar as natural mold inhibitors, DKB avoids these potential endocrine disruptors.
+A 2024 narrative review in Nutrients summarized emerging evidence that some food additives can affect gut microbiota and metabolic markers in preclinical models, but the relevance to long-term human metabolic outcomes remains uncertain and is not specific to any one bread brand.[3]
+By using organic cultured wheat flour and vinegar as mold inhibitors, DKB avoids some common preservatives, but that absence is not proven to improve metabolic health outcomes in people.

 Conditions linked to it